Read and write the test context #

 verify("output_voltage", dmm.measure_dc_voltage())

+unit= is optional and is stored in the parquet inputs column alongside the value.
 Use bare names that match spec condition keys (temperature, load) when the value drives a band lookup; use a fixture prefix (psu.actual_voltage, dmm.sample_count) for implementation detail.
 Whatever you record is visible to context.last("psu.actual_voltage") on the next iteration.

 Record environmental readings with observe() #